Catacrockers/WikiTocha/clean_code.md

 ## Functions

 Functions must do one thing, do it well and do it only.
 Functions should be 10 lines at maximum.
+They must be short, simple and well named.